MCP tool reference

 Editor-or-higher |

-All Lists tools are available on Starter+ (no per-tool Pro gate).
+All Lists tools are available on every plan.
 They do not meter per company record.

 See also

-Section titled “See also”- MCP overview — connection, OAuth, plan requirement, metering.
+Section titled “See also”- MCP overview — connection, OAuth, and metering.

 - Credits — how per-record charges and the 30-day re-access window work.